InterDigitalInc/AdvantEDGE/js-packages/meep-gis-engine-client/docs/GeospatialDataApi.md

 Get RSRQ and RSRP values for a list of coordinates

-Get geospatial data for the given asset and if it is within range of another asset or geospatial coordinates
+Get RSRQ and RSRP values for a list of coordinates

 ### Example
 ```javascript